Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Architecture Constraints

-A variety of current research investigates how to incorporate geometrical prior knowledge by enforcing in- or equivariance properties to the neural network.
-A well-known example are \textbf{Convolutional Neural Networks} (CNNs) which share a convolutional kernel among all positions of the input image or feature map (\cite{Fukushima, LeCun}).
-This process, called \textit{translational weight tying} makes their response equivariant with respect to translations.
-Translation equivariance is one of the key properties responsible for the success of CNNs in various practical applications.
+In general, in- or equivariance can be incorporated into a DNN in a mathematically guaranteed way by restricting the architecture or the learnable filters of the DNN. \textbf{Convolutional Neural Networks} (CNNs) share a convolutional kernel among all positions of the input image or feature map \citep{Fukushima, LeCun}.
+Thereby, CNNs are translation equivariant, which is one of the key properties responsible for their success in various practical applications.
 However, standard convolutions are not equivariant to other transformations such as rotations.
-Thus, changing or generalizing the convolution to enable equivariance to arbitrary transformations occurs as a promising approach to increase the data-efficiency of CNNs.
+Thus, changing or generalizing the convolution to enable equivariance to arbitrary transformations is a promising approach to increase the data-efficiency of CNNs.

-We separate the presented ideas into approaches using \textbf{special filter types} to enforce in- or equivariance properties, approaches relying on the \textbf{group convolution} which is equivariant to a group by design and \textbf{learned feature transformations} which try to learn invariant features from data without explicitly enforcing it.
-Additionally, we explore \textbf{capsules}, \textbf{invariant integration} and other approaches, which do not fit one of the aforementioned categories, but nevertheless provide methods to incorporate geometrical prior knowledge.